Financial matters

 • Students with children requiring care who are taken to the place of study/internship

-• Students with disabilities, if this results in increased financial expenses during the stay abroad (compared to their stay in Austria)
+• Students with health impairments, if this results in increased financial expenses during the stay abroad (compared to their stay in Austria)

 • Inclusion support: Inclusion support is intended to cover additional real financial costs incurred, particularly by participants with physical, mental or health impairments.
 Inclusion support (based on real costs) and top-up (lump sum increase in individual support) can be received at the same time.